 It’s a pleasant 25 mile drive from the Highway 17/179 junction to the heart of Sedona and the views just keep getting better and better on this scenic road.
-There are many look spots and places along the shoulder that you can easily stop to take more photographs, but here are some of my favorite stops along the way into town that were worthwhile spots to stop and admire the views from these vantage points.
+There are many gorgeous spots and places along the shoulder that you can easily stop to take more photographs, but here are some of my favorite stops and Sedona attractions along the way into the city that were worthwhile spots to stop and admire the views from many vantage points.

 Red Rock ranger and visitors center

-The drive along Highway 179 at the start is mostly rolling hills and pleasant scenery with no views of Sedona until you reach the Red Rock ranger and visitors center about 21 miles from Sedona.
+The drive along Highway 179 at the start is mostly rolling hills and pleasant scenery with no views of Sedona until you reach the Red Rock ranger and Sedona visitors center about 21 miles from Sedona.
 When you arrive at the parking lot, you suddenly can see those magnificent rocks pop out from nowhere.
-It’s definitely worth a stop at the visitors center and the viewing platform to check out the entire panoramic vista to the valley and Sedona mountain range.
+It’s definitely worth it on your Sedona trip to stop at the visitors center with the magnificent viewing platform outside.
+Before you enter the center, check out the entire panoramic vista to the valley and Sedona mountain range in the background, its truly amazing!
 When you go inside the museum, you’ll find some nice displays, artifacts and collections and the information center with volunteers manning the desk to help you with your questions.

 Tip – I love to visit and chat up the rangers/volunteers on must do places to visit, foodie eating recommendations and secret local photography spots that you always see in postcards and how to find them.